Almost all

-In mathematics, the term "almost all" means "all but a negligible amount".
+In mathematics, the term "almost all" means "all but a negligible quantity".
 More precisely, if $X$ is a set, "almost all elements of $X$" means "all elements of $X$ but those in a negligible subset of $X$".
 The meaning of "negligible" depends on the mathematical context; for instance, it can mean finite, countable, or null.

-In contrast, "almost no" means "a negligible amount"; that is, "almost no elements of $X$" means "a negligible amount of elements of $X$".
+In contrast, "almost no" means "a negligible quantity"; that is, "almost no elements of $X$" means "a negligible quantity of elements of $X$".

 Meanings in different areas of mathematics

 Prevalent meaning

-Throughout mathematics, "almost all" is sometimes used to mean "all (elements of an infinite set) but finitely many".
+Throughout mathematics, "almost all" is sometimes used to mean "all (elements of an infinite set) except for finitely many".
 This use occurs in philosophy as well.
-Similarly, "almost all" can mean "all (elements of an uncountable set) but countably many".
+Similarly, "almost all" can mean "all (elements of an uncountable set) except for countably many".